civican/legisinfo/44-1/bills/C-59/bill_text.md

 The definition **corporation** in section 2 of the `Bankruptcy and Insolvency Act` is replaced by the following:

-**corporation** means a company or legal person that is incorporated by or under an Act of Parliament or of the legislature of a province, an incorporated company, wherever incorporated, that is authorized to carry on business in Canada or has an office or property in Canada or an income trust, but does not include banks, authorized foreign banks within the meaning of section 2 of the `Bank Act`, insurance companies, trust companies, loan companies or **prescribed public post-secondary educational institutions**; (**personne morale**)
+**corporation** means a company or legal person that is incorporated by or under an Act of Parliament or of the legislature of a province, an incorporated company, wherever incorporated, that is authorized to carry on business in Canada or has an office or property in Canada or an income trust, but does not include banks, authorized foreign banks within the meaning of section 2 of the `Bank Act`, insurance companies, trust companies, loan companies or prescribed public post-secondary educational institutions; (**personne morale**)

 #### Companies' Creditors Arrangement Act